Harshitham195/Harshitham195/README.md

 Hello!
 I’m Harshitha Madihalli, a seasoned professional passionate about leveraging data and technology to drive business outcomes.
 This portfolio showcases my journey and skills in:

 - **Education:**
-  - Master of Science in Business Analytics, California State University, East Bay (Expected Dec 2024)
+  - Master of Science in Business Analytics, California State University, East Bay - Currently pursuing
   - Bachelor of Science in Instrumentation Technology, JSS Academy of Technical Education, Bangalore, India

 - **Work Experience:**